BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

-As the Buddha said, even if one lives a non-celibate life, i.e. a householder’s life, but frequently recollects the Buddha, Dhamma, Sangha, and their own virtue, then he will gain a pleasant abiding, a good mood - a kind of *samadhi* right now.
+As the Buddha said, even if one lives a non-celibate life, i.e. a householder’s life, but frequently recollects the Buddha, Dhamma, Sangha, and their own virtue, then he will gain a pleasant abiding, a good mood - a kind of <span lang="pi">*samadhi*</span> right now.
 When the mind is directed toward reflecting upon certain values, it becomes composed in that direction.
 So, day after day, you want to make a practice of reflecting upon the right things, even when you don’t feel like it.

 If you want a higher pleasant abiding, that will require more restraint, but it boils down to frequent remembrance and reflection.
 That is what